 - Grow the cells in detergent-free glassware (wash well with DI water prior to autoclaving)

 - Harvest the cells at around OD=0.5 to 0.7 as this is when they are happiest

 - Put the cells on ice when they reach the required OD and keep them cold all through the protocol

 - Chill EVERYTHING before performing the protocol.
-This includes pipettes, tips, solutions, centrifuges etc. If you can do the whole thing in a cold room, even better!
+This includes pipettes, tips, solutions, centrifuges, etc. If you can do the whole thing in a cold room, even better!
 (A bit uncomfortable, but worth it!!)

 - Treat the cells very gently – keep pipetting to a minimum and centrifuge cells at low speed so that tight pellets are not formed.
-It is worth accepting that you will loose even as much as 50% of the cells throughout the procedure in exchange for gentle centrifugation and pipetting.
+It is worth accepting that you will lose even as much as 50% of the cells throughout the procedure in exchange for gentle centrifugation and pipetting.

 - Work quickly, but carefully

 - For very high competencies, a simple trick is to resuspend the cells at a higher density in the final step – so there are fewer aliquots but more cells/aliquots.

 For a constant supply of high-quality competent cells, download bitesize bio’s chemically competent cells protocol cheat sheet—your reliable set of instructions to prepare chemically competent cells in the lab.

 Articles in this series: